Health and wellbeing at primary school

 Read to your child as part of your daily routine.

 Kindergarten children can get very tired at night because they are doing so many new and exciting things.
-For this reason, it helps if you keep before and after school routines – like bath time, meals and reading – as regular as possible.
-It’s important to leave time for your child to play and get a good night’s sleep each night.
+For this reason, it helps to keep before and after school routines – like bath time, meals and reading – as regular as possible.
+It’s also important to leave time for your child to play and get a good night’s sleep each night.